How to Make Quick and Easy DIY Mirror Frame

 We purchased the 3 gold chargers from At Home, for $2.99 each.
 I have also seen beautiful chargers even at Dollar Tree.
 Shop around there are many great choices.
 Beveled mirrors to fit our chargers were purchased at Hobby Lobby.
 Craft mirrors are readily available at most craft stores.

-adhesive plate hanger
+Adhesive plate hanger

 These adhesive plate hangers were purchased at Hobby Lobby to provide a way to hang our chargers.
 They are also available on Amazon.